Azure/blobxfer/docs/10-cli-usage.md

 Vectored IO operations

 ### Other
-* `--delete` deletes extraneous files at the remote destination path on uploads and at the local resource on downloads.
-This actions occur after the transfer has taken place.
+* `--delete` deletes extraneous files (including blob snapshots if the parent is deleted) at the remote destination path on uploads and at the local resource on downloads.
+This actions occur after the transfer has taken place, similarly to rsync's delete after option.
+Note that this interacts with other filters such as `--include` and `--exclude`.
 * `--one-shot-bytes` controls the number of bytes to "one shot" a block Blob upload.
 The maximum value that can be specified is 256MiB.
 This may be useful when using account-level SAS keys and enforcing non-overwrite